 The Coindesk survey quoted one trader as saying that trading volume “speaks to the sincerity of price action.”
 In other words, the movement of prices alone can be deceiving.
 When factoring in volume, it can be easier to get a more comprehensive view of how the market is behaving.

 Cryptocurrency volume trading is a measure of how many cryptocurrency transactions are taking place.
 Much of what’s been covered here also applies to volume in stocks, although there are more regulations around wash trading in equities.

-If you’re interested in beginning to trade cryptocurrency, a great way to get started is by opening an investment account on the SoFi Invest® brokerage platform.
+If you’re interested in beginning to trade cryptocurrency, a great way to get started is by opening a SoFi Invest® investment account.
 SoFi members can manage their investments in up to 40 different coins through the SoFi app.

 Photo credit: iStock/hsyncoban

 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.

 1) Automated Investing—The Automated Investing platform is owned by SoFi Wealth LLC, an SEC Registered Investment Advisor (“Sofi Wealth“).
 Brokerage services are provided to SoFi Wealth LLC by SoFi Securities LLC, an affiliated SEC registered broker dealer and member FINRA/SIPC, (“Sofi Securities).